futurematik/ts-build/README.md

 BUILD CONSTANTS

 Build constants can be defined using the `-d` or `--define` options.
 The argument for the option should be `key=value` format.
-For this to work, the typescript config for each package must have a `baseUrl` set and also an entry in `paths` which aliases the package `@ts-build/build-constants` to a local file.

-For packages with this config, ts-build will output a similarly-named file, with the extension `.build.ts` which can be added to .gitignore.
-The generated `tsconfig.build.ts` will have the package alias switched to this new file.
+The program will output a file called `constants.build.json` in the root of each package, which can be added to the gitignore.
 ```

 The tool will collect all packages reachable in the first or second level of each folder specified and generate `tsconfig.json` files with appropriate `references` sections.